emarsden/pgmacs/doc/src/extending.md

 ```

 Then we define a function that calls our ddg-query function on the current cell contents, and define
-a keybinding for it in the `pgmacs-row-list-map` keymap which is active in a row-list buffer.
+a keybinding for it in the `pgmacs-row-list-map/table` keymap which is active when point is in the
+tabular data in a row-list buffer.

 ```lisp
 (require 'pgmacs)